“Out with the old, in with the new” isn’t as simple as it sounds.

 There are multiple reasons why you should reconsider throwing electronics in the trash.
 Here are just a few that may impact your business and community the most.

 Many electronic devices contain hazardous chemicals.
 If they aren’t disposed of safely, those chemicals can pose a safety hazard to people, animals and the environment.
-In addition to contaminating soil, hazardous wastes can pollute the air and leach into water sources.
+In addition to contaminated soil, hazardous wastes can pollute the air and leach into water sources.

 For example, in California, the law views non-functioning cathode-ray tubes (CRTs) from TVs and monitors as hazardous materials.
 These tubes are used to create images on a screen.
 They are considered hazardous because they also contain lead.